Checkout icon

 2. From the list of users, select the user whose credentials you want to use to make Checkout API requests.

-3. Under Permissions, in the Roles, under UNCATEGORIZED, select Checkout webservice role.
+3. In the Permissions section, in the Roles panel, under UNCATEGORIZED, select Checkout webservice role.

 • Turn on additional data that you want to get it in your Checkout API responses.